Wine Road Northern Sonoma CountyWhat is the Wine Road?

 When can a winery or lodging apply for membership?

 Anytime - the application is online.
-The Wine Road membership committee reviews applications quarterly - the beginning of April, July, October, January.
+The Wine Road membership committee reviews applications at the beginning of April, July, and October.
 Once approved a new winery or lodging is sent a welcome email.

 How do I apply?